 5. Keen M International (Isla Mujeres, Mexico)

-The operation: One of the best-known charter operations that fishes the fabulous Isla Mujeres sailfishery, Keen M, boasts a fleet of three boats — a 41-foot convertible flybridge and a 36- and 34-foot express.
+One of the best-known charter operations that fishes the fabulous Isla Mujeres sailfishery, Keen M, boasts a fleet of three boats — a 41-foot convertible flybridge and a 36- and 34-foot express.
 Capt.
-Anthony Mendillo is widely recognized as an authority on this fishery, and specializes in bluewater fly-fishing
+Anthony Mendillo is widely recognized as an authority on this fishery, and specializes in bluewater fly-fishing.

 The upsides: Summer offers some of the year’s nicest weather and seas to be offshore.
 Things are less crowded around Cancun, and hotel rates are lower.